KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-dice.md

 **diceinfo fundingtxid**

-The `diceinfo` method looks up information about the specific `dice` contract refered by the relevant `fundingtxid`.
+The `diceinfo` method looks up information about the specific `dice` contract referred by the relevant `fundingtxid`.

 A `fundingtxid` is the txid of the transaction that created and funded the relevant contract.